plotly/tutorial-nanodash/exercises.md

 ### Exercise 3: Implement Graph component

-**Goal**: Implement the Graph component, which uses Plotly.js to display Plotly figures in the browser
+**Goal**: Implement the Graph component, which uses Plotly.js to display Plotly figures in the browser.

 **Tasks**:
 - Implement the the `__init__()` and `html()` methods of the `Graph` class in `exercise3/nanodash/components.py`